TheBeardofKnowledge/Scripts-from-my-videos/BeardSweeper Disk Cleanup/README.md

 When it comes to web browser files, I opted to only delete cache, as many users depend on cookies and autofill data.

 You can find all my socials and contact info on my profile page.

+## How do you use it?
+* Simply download it to your pc.
+* open the folder where you saved it
+* right-click on it and go to properties
+* uncheck the bottom right option that says "unblock" (if you don't have this option, its ok, skip to the next step).
+* click ok
+* now just double-click the file to run it.

 ## |SCRIPT WALKTHROUGH |